Out of The Darkness

 "Don't move."
 She cautioned.
 Flat against the ground now she analysed the wires of the bomb Alexander just activated.
 Her hand dashed towards the device quickly and snapped one of the wires.
 "It's deactivated, you can move now."
 Alexander hesitated for a moment.
 "You've come here to help me, I wouldn't say it was ok if there was still danger."
 After a moment of looking in to her eyes, he lifted his foot.
 "It was only meant to be a distraction, now for the real danger."
 All heads snapped to the other end of the clearing, except for Raven, whose eyes were glued to the centre of the clearing.
 "And so it begins."

 Just as she said that approximately ten demons transported in to the exact spot that Raven was watching.
 We jumped in to action immediately, with Raven taking the lead whilst some held back, our strategic planning preparing us for this.
-It took us only a few minutes for us to take out the demons and then all was silent.
+It took us only a few minutes to take out the demons and then all was silent.
 We re-grouped and waited for the next wave of battle.

 "Why send their demon minions in first?
 Is it really just as a distraction?"
 James asked of no one in particular.